Intergrated Farm Management is a key tool

 We use our resources effectively to help deliver and meet our environmental targets.
 Integrated Farm Management helps us set our targets, monitor them and make sure we are running our farms like we want to and as we should do.
 Sustainability, efficiency, profit and enjoyment are core elements of the processes we put in place.

-We’ve built soil stores, planted acres of nectar-rich crops for bees, introduced owl boxes, planted 800 meters of new hedging and even had time to build a water recycling system!
+We’ve built soil stores, planted acres of nectar-rich crops for bees, introduced owl boxes, planted 800 metres of new hedging and even had time to build a water recycling system!
 What’s more, all of this was achieved within a two-year target.
 Take a look at our Facebook page to see some pictures of the many environmental projects we’ve carried out to date.

 - Did you know?
 We have the elusive grey partridge on our farms!
 Once a very common breed, the species is now Red Listed, meaning that its future is threatened.
 We're pleased to be able to offer this special animal a home to enjoy and thrive in.